-Tattoo artist Milo Alfring’s bold designs break traditional mold
+Episode 4: Artist Milo Alfring’s bold designs break traditional molds

 You can tell, looking at Milo Alfring’s tattoos, he pulls his artistic vision straight out of the mountains.
 Having started his career in the high country, that seems only natural.
 Alfring’s pieces are big, they’re bold and absolutely saturated with a color palette that sings in perfect harmony — he puts new flare into traditional-style tattooing, pumping his imagery full of detail, realism and a keen creative essence.
 The results are totally stunning.